do-know/Crypt-LE/README.md

 *_Usage example:_*

-    le.pl --key account.key --csr domain.csr --csr-key domain.key --crt domain.crt --domains  "www.domain.ext,domain.ext" --generate-missing
+    le.pl --key account.key --email "my@email.address" --csr domain.csr --csr-key domain.key --crt domain.crt --domains  "www.domain.ext,domain.ext" --generate-missing

 That will generate an account key and a CSR if they are missing.
 If any of those files exists, they will just be loaded, so it is safe to re-run the client.

+Please note that --email parameter is only used for the initial registration.
+To update it later you can use --update-contacts option.
+Even though it is optional, you may want to have your email registered to receive certificate expiration notifications.

 *_To use HTTP verification and have challenge files created/removed automatically, you can use `--path` and `--unlink` parameters:_*

-    le.pl ... --path /some/path/to/.well-known/acme-challenge --unlink
+    le.pl --key account.key --email "my@email.address" --csr domain.csr --csr-key domain.key --crt domain.crt --domains "www.domain.ext,domain.ext" --generate-missing --unlink --path /some/path/.well-known/acme-challenge

+If `www.domain.ext` and `domain.ext` use different "webroots", you can specify those in --path parameter, as a comma-separated list as follows:

+    le.pl --key account.key --email "my@email.address" --csr domain.csr --csr-key domain.key --crt domain.crt --domains "www.domain.ext,domain.ext" --generate-missing --unlink --path /a/.well-known/acme-challenge,/b/.well-known/acme-challenge

+Please note that with multiple webroots specified, the amount of those should match the amount of domains listed.
+They will be used in the same order as the domains given and all of those folders should be writable.

 *_To use DNS verification of domain ownership, you can use `--handle-as` parameter:_*

      le.pl ... --handle-as dns

-If you are using IDN (internationalized domain names) and generating a certificate for those, you can either encode those into "punycode" form by yourself, or let the client do that for you.
-Please note that for the conversion to work properly you need to have correct locale settings on your system.
-For Linux-based systems you can check that with the "locale" command, for Windows make sure that "System locale" in the Control Panel is set correctly.

-**Note:** If you would like to receive expiration notifications for your domain, you can specify `--email` parameter and an appropriate email address during the initial registration of the account.
-Later, shall you want to change your email or specify more than one, you can use `--update-contacts` parameter to update your contact information.
-For example:

-    le.pl --key account.key --update-contacts "one@email.address, another@email.address"

 For more examples, logging configuration and all available parameters overview use `--help`: